Advocacy for a National Early Learning and Care Program

 ABmunis administration has been in regular contact with the Government of Alberta to stress the importance of this issue to members, including ensuring applicability in small and remote communities.
 Administration has regularly touched based and expressed a desire to engage where possible to see additional progress made.

-In November, 2023 the province began targeted engagements with child care service providers on the implementation of an early learning and child care funding formula.
-Those efforts will be expanded in 2024.
+In November 2023, the province began targeted engagements with child care service providers on the implementation of an early learning and child care funding formula.
+Those efforts were expanded in 2024.

-The actions announced by the Government of Alberta to date largely support the intent of the resolution and administration will carefully monitor the implementation of the agreement over the next three years.
+The actions announced by the Government of Alberta to date largely support the intent of the resolution and administration will continue to monitor the implementation of the agreement in the years ahead.